zeldaret/af/docs/STYLE.md

 ## What goes where

-This section mostly applies to actors.

 ### Functions

 All functions should go in the main C file in the same order as the assembly (the latter is required to match anyway).
 (We may make exceptions for particularly large files with a particular organizational structure, but we ask that you check on Discord first before doing this)

 ### Prototypes

+Actors:
-Only put prototypes that are necessary.
-They should be placed in the main C file, unless they are used by something outside of the file, where they should be placed in the header.
+- Only make prototypes that are necessary.
+Because actors are usually self contained, prototypes should be placed in the main C file, unless they are used by something outside of the file, where they should be placed in the header.

+Other files (boot, code, etc):
+- Prototypes should be placed in the header.
+You can omit functions that shouldn't be used outside the file.

 ### Data